ReeceMcMillin/cs394-lecture-notes/src/lecture_1.md

 # Lecture 1

-(didn't take notes for this one yet!)
+Didn't have the time to go back and fill in notes for this lecture - if you feel like contributing you're welcome to!